Grilled Catfish Recipes For Authentic Southern Eating

 The natural sweetness of catfish means you can get away with simple seasoning.
-Some cracked black pepper and Worcestershire sauce is all you need for perfectly grilled catfish as a change from steak or burgers on the barbie.
+A simple seasoning of cracked black pepper and Worcestershire sauce is all you need to elevate your grilled catfish.
+This can provide a refreshing change from the usual steak or burgers.

 Catfish is also easy to serve.
 Stir-fry some spinach, cream some corn, and grill some peppers for a wonderfully sweet accompaniment to your catfish.

-Today, we’ll walk you through the following two approaches:
+Today, we’ll walk you through the following two grilled catfish recipes:

 - Grilling catfish fillets